srikarsamudrala/srikarsamudrala/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Object Detection System for Vehicle Safety.
-- 🌱 I’m currently learning Deep Learning Modules.
+- 🌱 I’m currently studying at bvrit narsapur.
 - 👯 I’m looking to collaborate ...
 - 🤔 I’m looking for help with Back end web developing.
 - 📫 How to reach me: @ssrikarr via instagram